taosdata/TDengine/docs-en/12-taos-sql/06-select.md

 ## JOIN

 From version 2.2.0.0, inner join is fully supported in TDengine.
-More specifically, the inner join between table and table, that between stable and stable, and that between sub query and sub query are supported.
+More specifically, the inner join between table and table, that between STable and STable, and that between sub query and sub query are supported.

 Only primary key, i.e. timestamp, can be used in the join operation between table and table.
 For example: